Investor Blames Guillemot Brothers for Ubisoft’s Struggling Game Releases and Stock Decline

 1. Take Ubisoft Private or Allow a Sale: Propose taking the company private with Tencent’s involvement or allowing a private equity (PE) firm to acquire it for a fair price.

-2. New CEO: They demand the hiring of a new CEO, replacing the long-standing CEO Yves Guillemot, who can streamline operations, reduce costs, and prioritize core IPs to improve profitability.
+3. New CEO: They demand the hiring of a new CEO, replacing Yves Guillemot – the long-standing CEO, who can streamline operations, reduce costs, and prioritize core IPs to improve profitability.

-3. Cost Reductions: Implement aggressive cost-cutting measures, including possible studio sales (currently has over 30 studios) and layoffs.
-Investors say the recent 10% cut in the workforce is ok but not enough.
+4. Cost Reductions: Implement aggressive cost-cutting measures, including possible studio sales and layoffs.

 Leave a Reply